European Union (Withdrawal) (No. 2) Act

 Description

-- Article 50 Extension Request: If Parliament doesn't approve leaving with or without a deal by October 19th, 2019, the Prime Minister must request an extension to the Article 50 deadline from the European Council, pushing the Brexit date to January 31st, 2020.
-This request is to allow time to debate and pass legislation implementing a withdrawal agreement.
+- Extension Request: If Parliament doesn't approve a withdrawal agreement or a no-deal Brexit by a certain date (initially October 19th, 2019), the Prime Minister must request an extension to the Article 50 period (until January 31st, 2020) from the European Council.
+This request is formalized through a specific letter.

-- Amendment to Existing Legislation: The bill amends the European Union (Withdrawal) Act 2018, changing "may" to "must" regarding regulations amending the definition of "exit day".
+- Amendment to Existing Act: The bill amends the European Union (Withdrawal) Act 2018, changing a provision related to exit day from “may” to “must,” ensuring the necessary regulations are implemented.
+This is conditional, however, on whether other parts of the bill are enacted.

 Government Spending